 M is a Hermitian (complex) matrix containing spinor energy differences, Coulomb matrix elements as well as matrix elements of the two-component noncollinear exchange-correlation kernel.
 An explicit expression for M can be found in ref.
-[27]. $(X+Y)n$ are complex two-component excitation vectors.
-In the case of HF exchange, one has to resort to the TDA see ref.
+[27]. $(X + Y)n$ are complex see ref.
 [28].